 - Coach-led racing theory

 Do I need to bring anything to the course?

-Coaches are required to supply their own fixed wheel track bike, helmet, gloves and appropriate clothing for taking part in the 'Practical Assessment'.
+Coaches are required to bring their own fixed wheel track bike, helmet, gloves and appropriate clothing for taking part in the practical coaching session (as both a coach and a rider).
 Bikes used in the session should be in good working order.